Taj al-Din al-Subki: Principles of Jurisprudence

-Ibn al-Subki is considered one of the most prominent legal theoreticians in history and acquired the status of ijtihad in this precious field.
-His work on the principles of law - Jam' al-Jawami' - is held to be the best ever written on the subject and remains up to this time the standard text book for the study of Shafi`ite law at the great Al-Azhar University which is the largest Islamic university in the world.
+Ibn al-Subki is considered one of the most prominent legal theoreticians in history and acquired the status of ijtihad in the field.
+His work on the principles of law - Jam' al-Jawami' - is considered to be a highly notable and well written work on the subject, and is the standard text book for the study of Shafi`ite law at the Al-Azhar University, the largest Islamic university in the world.